Data, data everywhere - but where do I begin?

 For a manufacturing business, getting to grips with the data that is captured and how to use this in decision making can be the difference in surviving, or thriving.
-In his latest blog, Alan Reid, Specialist Manufacturing Advisor at the Business Growth Hub speaks to industry experts about how they use data, and suggests his tips for starting to measure your business.
+In his latest blog, Steve Wilkinson, Specialist Manufacturing Advisor at the Business Growth Hub speaks to industry experts about how they use data, and suggests his tips for starting to measure your business.

 Last year’s Industrial Strategy identified four Grand Challenges which set out priorities for industrial sectors to position the UK as a world leader.
 One of these Grand Challenges focuses on something that I support manufacturing and engineering firms with on a day-to-day basis.
 Data.